Kunal88218/Team-KDS-Visual-Product-Comparison-Engine-/README.md

 # Proposed Solution

 ## Solution Overview
-A client-side image search engine that performs image feature extraction locally and compares it to existing product embeddings without any cloud API.
+A client-side image search engine that performs image feature extraction locally and compares it to existing product embeddings without any cloud-API.

 ## Core Idea
 Images are converted to vector form, compared mathematically, and then compared to find similarity.